Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 ### Enum ###
 * An enum cannot be extended.
 The values in an enum are all that are allowed.
 You cannot add more at runtime by extending the enum.
+* Enums cannot have a public constructor.
 * We can assign a **state** to each enum.
 * The first time we ask for any of the enum values, Java constructs all of the enum values.
 * After that, Java just returns the already‐constructed enum values.
 * The enum can have an abstract method.
 This means that each and every enum value is required to implement this method.
+* We can actually do these things to enum:
+  * assign a state
+  * implement abstract method or override a method

 &nbsp;